Managing Deposit or Pro Forma Invoices

 Businesses issue deposit invoices before any goods or services are supplied, usually with the intention to secure a sale.
 The deposit is a partial amount or a percentage of the total amount, which is to be paid up front.
 After the sale is completed, the deposit invoice is closed and the final invoice is issued.

-For details, see Enabling Deposit Billing.
+For details, see Enabling Deposit Invoices.

 Pro forma invoices